WebOfTrust/keri/docs/Q-and-A-Security.md

 Look for more info in the KERI slidedeck ["KERI for the DIDified"]({to do}).

 ## ***Q: Identifiers aren’t self-managing or self-certifying.
-That’s just not a thing?!
+That’s just not a thing?

-_Identifiers are managed by systems and humans using systems.
+*Identifiers are managed by systems and humans using systems.
 Identifiers are not actors.
-That sort of slippery language is the kind of meaningless hyperbole that borders on disingenuous._
+That sort of slippery language is the kind of meaningless hyperbole that borders on disingenuous.*

 KERI's creator is using semantics from several different disciplines and then making _new_ semantics when there is not a good fit.
 So it all sound like new semantics. _But only a few are truly new to KERI._
 But since we can't know what the set of new and not new is for any expert exactly, we can't know what to spend more effort on defining vs what to assume.
 That is why an [adaptive discussion](#q-as-an-ssi-expert-i-totally-can-get-stuck-in-the-semantics-of-keri-how-to-overcome-this) works much more efficiently.

 ## **Q: How does a Sybil attack present itself in KERI and what is the damage that can be done.

 In short: A Sybil in KERI has at most the power of DDOS attack.

 KERI distributed hash table (DHT) is most vulnerable to Sybil attacking/corrupting a portion of a table.
 They can't rewrite the cache so a Sybil attack cannot invalidate KERI, but they can DDOS the pipeline of KELs with invalid KELs so the user never get a valid KEL to process.
 KERIdemlia would, for example, be DDOS-able if it were used to index KERI nodes; KERI verifying data before replicating it slows down DHT formation, but keeps the DHT safer from Sybil attacks via user-permissioning or micro “reputation system”.\
 Sidenote: user-permissioning of watchers is where most of this verification happens at scale

+---

-# Q&A section Event logs
+## Q&A section Event logs

+---

 ## *Q: What is a Key Event Log?

 It's the basis of the source of truth for KERI identifiers.
 KERI enables cryptographic proof-of-control-authority (provenance) for each identifier.
 A proof is in the form of an identifier’s key event receipt log (KERL), after a validator verified the registered events, in the chain of events: the key event log (KEL).\
 *(@henkvancann)*

 ## Why is a Key Event Log crucially important?

 Without KELs, we wouldn't have a chain of registered and signed key events for an identifier.
 The availability and consistency of the KEL is crucial for next steps: verification of events and duplicity checks.
 Without verified KELs there will be no KERL for identifiers at hand.\
 *(@henkvancann)*

 ## How do I create a KEL?

 By a key [`inception event`](./Glossary.md#inception-event).
 A controller creates a key pair and binds this to his/her KERI identifier.
 There will be wallet software and an API available in the course of code development and also a DID scheme (DID:UN) that invokes calls to those APIs during resolution of the DID.\
 *(@henkvancann)*

 ## How can I trust a KEL?

 It is secured by a `Distributed Hash Table`, so internal inconsistencies are cryptographically provable.
 If they they are internal consistent the first level of trust is established.
 Furthermore a KERL is end-verifiable to the root-of-trust.
 You don't need the whole KERL at all times [Read more why](https://github.com/henkvancann/keri/blob/master/docs/Q-and-A.md#do-i-need-to-show-the-full-log-kel-to-anybody-i-transact-with-even-though-id-only-like-to-show-a-part-of-it-for-example-a-virtual-credential).
 Together with the external consistency (duplicity check)
 *(@henkvancann)*

+---

-# Q&A section Inconsistency and duplicity
+## Q&A section Inconsistency and duplicity

+---

 ## What kind of Inconsistencies do we have?

 An internally inconsistent KEL, this simply won't verify.
 External inconsistency: two versions of the key event log (KEL).

 ## How can it be garantueed than an identifier represents a certain identity and not another one?

 KERI takes advantage of its cryptographic root of trust with strong bindings, to get an inviable guarantee, based on both internal consistency for the cryptographic root of trust and external consistency using ambient duplicity detection.

 ## *Q: What is Duplicity?

 See the [definition](#duplicity).
 What it means is that we have a way to make judgements about trust in entities.\
 *(@henkvancann)*

 ## **Q: What does duplicity look like?

 Duplicity takes two forms.
 In the first form, a `controller` may be deemed duplicitous whenever it produces an event message that is inconsistent with another event message it previously produced.
 In the second form, a witness may be deemed duplicitous when it produces an event _receipt_ that is in- consistent with another event receipt it previously produced.\
-_(SamMSmith)_
+*(SamMSmith)*

 ## *Q: Why should we care about Duplicity?

-Duplicity becomes a basis for distrust in a controller or its witnesses. _(SamMSmith)_
+Duplicity becomes a basis for distrust in a controller or its witnesses. *(SamMSmith)*

 ## **Q: What is the main benefit we get from duplicity detection?

 Duplicity detection **buys validators protection** without the need of anything more than a duplicity detection network.

+---

-# Q&A section Key rotation
+## Q&A section Key rotation

+---

 ## *Q: What is Key Rotation?

 Changing the key, i.e., replacing it by a new key.
 The places that use the key or keys derived from it (e.g., authorized keys derived from an identity key, legitimate copies of the identity key, or certificates granted for a key) typically need to be correspondingly updated.

 the main purpose of key rotation it to either prevent or recover from a successful compromise of one or more private keys by an exploiter.\
 [Source](https://csrc.nist.gov/glossary/term/Key_Rotation).

 ## **Q: Why bother about key rotation?

 The primary purpose of rotating encryption keys is not to decrease the probability of a key being broken, but to reduce the amount of content encrypted with that key so that the amount of material leaked by a single key compromise is less.

 However, for _signing keys_ there is a concrete reason: say it takes X months of computation (expected value given your threat model) to crack a key, and you rotate your signing key every 𝑋−1 months and revoke the old one, then by the time an attacker has cracked the key, any new signatures produced by the attacker will either be A) rejected by clients because of key expiry, or B) back-dated to before the key revocation (which should also raise warning in clients).\
 [Source](https://crypto.stackexchange.com/questions/41796/whats-the-purpose-of-key-rotation).

 ## **Q: Why does KERI solve interoperability with its key rotation scheme?

 KERI uses plain old digital signatures from PKI, intentionally, so that it may be truly universally applied.
 KERI solves that hard problem of PKI, that is, key rotation in a standard way.
 Without a standard way of addressing key rotation, there is no interoperability between systems, they break when you rotate keys because no one knows how to verify the key rotation was done properly.
 KERI solves that problem.

 ## **Q: What is Pre-rotation?

 Pre-rotation is a _cryptographical commitment (a hash)_ to the _next_ private key in the rotation-scheme. (*@henkvancann*)\
 The pre-rotation scheme provides secure verifiable rotation that mitigates successful exploit of a given set of signing private keys from a set of (public, private) key-pairs when that exploit happens sometime **after** its creation _and_ its first use to issue a `self-certifying identifier`.
 In other words, it assumes that the private keys remains private **until after** issuance of the associated identifier.\
 [Source: chapter Pre-rotation in whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)